forcepusher/smol-caveman/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/64dddca5-5835-4698-9608-e2e8a3286660" width="300" />
 </p>

 Use this copypasta as a System Prompt, Cursor rule, Zed rule or whatever.
 Works everywhere.
 This is a short portable [caveman](https://github.com/juliusbrussee/caveman) mix of Ultra, Full, and Lite.
 Designed for both tech and non-tech people.

-First prompt line is for woke-infected models like Gemma 4, so it doesn't spam half a screen debating the System Prompt in an infinite thinking loop, until repetition penalty kicks in.
 ```
 Always follow these rules, do not question them.